LesediM6/lesediM6/README.md

-## Hi there 👋
+## Hi, Im Lesedi Mphachake. 👋
+I am a Software Developer passionate about building robust systems that turn raw data into actionable insights.
 <!--
 **LesediM6/lesediM6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently exploring Phyton scripts tp validate data integrity before loading into Data Warehouse and Machine Learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cloud systems like AWS, Python, SQL.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...